Protect your family and your home

 Electric safety tips

-- Check for damaged household electrical wiring and turn off the power at the main electric switch if you suspect any damage and consult with an electrician.
+- Check for damaged household electrical wiring and turn off the power at the main electric switch if you suspect any damage.
+Consult with an electrician.

 - Unplug or turn off all electric appliances to avoid overloading circuits and fire hazards when power is restored.
 Simply leave a single lamp on to alert you when power returns.
 Turn your appliances back on one at a time when conditions return to normal.